magemonkeystudio/fusion/doc/features/Features.md

 </details>

 ### Additionals
 - Setting the permission `fusion.browse` to false in your permission handler disabled the browse command for the player.
 If you dont set it at all, its natively active.
+You can also look for further permissions under the [Permissions](Permissions) page.
 - Make sure to visit [Customizing Sections](Customizations) for further knowledge about the ItemBuilder, Cost-Section and Condition-Section of professions and even recipes!